Asalehh/clock-exercise/README.md

 ##Clock Exercise
-This app should tell you what time is it in Cairo time zone with indicator image.
+This app should tell you what time is it in Cairo time.

 ## Reference
 Applying exercise that mentioned here <https://github.com/susanBuck/notes/blob/master/04_PHP/07_Clock_exercise.md>